-The Credit Facility consists of a \$750.0 million revolving credit facility and a \$150.0 million term loan facility.
-At June 30, 2013, \$180.0 million was outstanding under the revolving credit facility and \$131.2 million was outstanding under the term loan.
-In addition, we have \$300.0 million outstanding under our convertible senior subordinated notes due May 1, 2014 (the Notes).
-We are able to incur additional debt in the future by drawing down on the unused portion of the revolving credit facility and have flexibility under the Credit Facility to increase the term loan facility or the revolving credit facility in an aggregate amount as of June 30, 2013 of up to \$150.0 million with applicable lender approvals.
-Subsequent to June 30, 2013, this amount was increased to the greater of \$250.0 million or 2.75 times the senior secured leverage ratio.
+The Credit Facility consists of an \$850.0 million revolving credit facility (the Revolving Facility) and an \$831.3 million term loan facility (the Term Loan).
+The Revolving Facility has subfacilities of \$50.0 million for same-day swing line loan borrowings and \$25.0 million for stand-by letters of credit.
+At any time and so long as no default has occurred, the Company has the right to increase the Revolving Facility or the Term Loan in an aggregate principal amount of up to the greater of \$400.0 million or an amount subject to 2.75 times senior secured leverage, calculated assuming the revolving Facility is fully drawn, with applicable lender approvals.
+At June 30, 2014, \$475.0 million was outstanding under the revolving credit facility and \$810.5 million was outstanding under the term loan.
 In addition, the terms of the Credit Facility allow us to incur additional indebtedness from other sources so long as we satisfy the covenants in the agreement governing the Credit Facility.
 If new debt is added to our current debt levels, the risks related to our ability to service that debt could increase.